valb3r/obg-connectors.net/csharp-netcore/obg-api/docs/TPPBankingAPISinglePaymentPISApi.md

             var xRequestSignature = xRequestSignature_example;  // string | A signature of the request by the TPP fintech.  (optional) var fintechID = fintech_123;  // string | Unique ID that identifies fintech.  (optional) var bankID = 1234-0XGJK;  // string | A bank identifier, provided by TPP Bank Search API.
-To be provided by FinTech only if PsuConsentSession is missing.  (optional) var xPisPsuAuthenticationRequired = true;  // bool? | If false, login form to OPBA will not be displayed as there might be nothing to share for payments, so that authentication is not necessary.
-If absent or true - login form for payments will be displayed.  (optional)  (default to true)
+To be provided by FinTech only if PsuConsentSession is missing.  (optional) var xPsuAuthenticationRequired = true;  // bool? | If false, login form to OPBA will not be displayed, so that authentication is not necessary.
+If absent or true - login form will be displayed, in order for OBG to know the PSU.  (optional)  (default to true)

             try
             {
                 // Payment initiation request
-                PaymentInitiationResponse result = apiInstance.InitiatePayment(serviceSessionPassword, fintechUserID, fintechRedirectURLOK, fintechRedirectURLNOK, xRequestID, paymentProduct, body, xTimestampUTC, xRequestSignature, fintechID, bankID, xPisPsuAuthenticationRequired);
+                PaymentInitiationResponse result = apiInstance.InitiatePayment(serviceSessionPassword, fintechUserID, fintechRedirectURLOK, fintechRedirectURLNOK, xRequestID, paymentProduct, body, xTimestampUTC, xRequestSignature, fintechID, bankID, xPsuAuthenticationRequired);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)